robinyn/miR-4728/README.md

 A custom Python script was used to parse the summary files with the list and visualized using R. The two sets of alignments, with the prebuilt and scanb index, were compared.
 No significant differences were identified, therefore the alignment with the most up-to-date reference index was used for the subsequent analyses.

-#### Transcriptome assembly and gene feature quantification with Stringtie
+#### 1.1.4.
+Transcriptome assembly and gene feature quantification with Stringtie

+While it is possible to skip the transcript assembly steps, since the goal of the project is to identify targets of the micro RNA in question, it would be beneficial to identify any novel transcripts even if the human genome has already been extensively annotated.
+Therefore, the assembly step was included in the analysis.
 The aligned reads were used to assemble the transcripts for each sample.

 ```shell
 cat sample_list.txt | while read line; do echo $line; stringtie -G /raidset/reference/scanb/hg38.giab_gencode41_snp155/processed/gencode.v41.primary_assembly.annotation.ucsc.filtered.gtf -o stringtie/assembly/$line.gtf HISAT2/genome_scanb/$line.bam; done;